Zøllnerhus: Architecture

 Zøllnerhus is a three-winged building, with a six-storey main wing towards Nørrebgadegade and two five-storey wins towards the two side streets.
 The slightly recessed ground floor is clad in copper.
-It is protected by a projecting copper campy.
+It is protected by a projecting copper canopy.
 The upper part of the facade was originally cream-coloured but is now painted yellow.
 The green-painted iron windows are surrounded by white-painted bands.
 The two side wings have slender concrete balconies with metal railings facing the street and all three wings have similar balconies facing the yard.
 A single-storey extension, whose roof served as verenda, occupies approximately half of the central courtyard.